umarhassan-mitodl/21l.422-fall-2002/content/pages/readings.md

 title: Readings
 uid: e3be68ba-d475-cfaa-c2a5-8f4e852c3440
 ---
-Downloadable versions of excerpts from some of the readings used in the course are available below, as well as links to downloadable full versions of many readings from the [Project Gutenberg](http://www.gutenbergnews.org/) site.
+Downloadable versions of excerpts from some of the readings used in the course are available below, as well as links to downloadable full versions of many readings from the {{% resource_link "f319fdb9-c262-40fe-bb41-362b6eda8758" "Project Gutenberg" %}} site.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 LEC #